People talk a lot about AI “bias.” But usually stop there.

-Here’s a 3 level framework for how I think about it to manage risk:
+Here’s a 3 level framework for how I think about it to manage risk, avoid costly fines, and prevent customer backlash.

 This addresses public (and customer) opinion, usually driven by activist groups and media reporting.